 The boat slowly made its way through ice at Södra Järnvägsbron before grinding to a halt.
 I love this photo because it shows the expanse of Winter here.

-People all over Stockholm gathered to peacefully protest against the war in Ukraine — more photos in the link if you are interested.
+People all over Stockholm gathered to peacefully protest against the war in Ukraine.

 And that’s all for February!